defold/defold.github.io/_posts/2024-01-04-Defold-in-2023-A-Retrospective.md

 ### Shader and graphics API updates

 2023 was the year when we really started to put all of the critical pieces in place to enable great 3D game development using Defold.
-We've already started seeing more 3D games released in Defold and we are looking forward to what our community of game developers will create in 2024!
+We are slowly but surely moving towards a more GPU driven rendering architecture.
+In 2023 we started seeing more 3D games made with Defold and we are looking forward to what our community will create in 2024!
 Some of the key features of 2023 were:

 * Shader include support ([#6902](https://github.com/defold/defold/pull/6902))
 * Create depth / stencil buffers as textures for render targets ([#7681](https://github.com/defold/defold/pull/7681))